-The GSMA Security Team continues to manage the Fraud and Security Group (FASG).
-This relationship remains strong and we work collaboratively with this group of experts on Fraud and Security topics.
+The GSMA Security Team supports the Fraud and Security Group (FASG).
+We work collaboratively with this group of experts on Fraud and Security topics.

 Further to our work with the FASG we have broadened our presence within industry through best practice publications, as well as providing security operations services for our membership.
 We work with a wide variety of stakeholders to deliver our services, these include:

 - Standards Development Organisations (SDO)

 - Security practitioners